 Other Useful Guidance

-The Scottish Governance Code for the Third Sector can be found here.
-You can also view SCVO’s Good Governance Check-up document here which can be used in conjunction with the Code.
+The Scottish Governance Code for the Third Sector and the SCVO’s Good Governance Check-up document which can be used in conjunction with the Code.

-RSM regularly updates its Charity Trustees Insights Hub which provides valuable insights into key challenges and developments within the charity sector.
-More information can be found here.
+Our hub provides valuable insights into key challenges and developments within the charity sector.